Jenna Kardal, Manager of Communications

 Heather loves to travel and she learned to fly small planes at age 15.
 She enjoys takes cooking classes while on vacation to learn more about various cuisines and cultures.
 When in town, she enjoys high intensity interval training, yoga, and enjoying a glass of wine while hanging out with her partner and fur family.
 Heather has four cats that she has adopted from CHS—Buzz, Nalu, Mya and Gus—who are her world.

-Maggie is the Vice President, Operations & Human Resources with Lane Quinn Benefit Consultants Ltd. She has a Bachelor of Arts degree from the University of Calgary, her Chartered Professional in Human Resources designation (CPHR), her Workplace Mental Health Leadership certificate through Queens University, and maintains her Life and A&S licenses through the Alberta Insurance Council.
+Maggie is currently Managing Partner of her own group benefits firm – Elevated Benefit Consulting Inc., located in Calgary, Alberta.
+She has a Bachelor of Arts degree from the University of Calgary, her Chartered Professional in Human Resources designation (CPHR), her Workplace Mental Health Leadership certificate through Queens University, and maintains her Life and A&S licenses through the Alberta Insurance Council.

 Maggie joined the Board of Directors at Calgary Humane Society to make a positive impact on the lives of animals.
 Maggie and her husband Ryan have three senior rescues—Lucy, Minnie, and Bailey—one of whom comes from a high-kill shelter in California.
 The pup took a while to appreciate our Alberta winters but has settled in quite nicely now.

 Maggie enjoys reading, gardening, making arts and crafts with her daughter, exploring the Rocky Mountains, and is a lover of all things Disney—she’s been to DisneyWorld over 15 times!
 When she doesn’t have her nose in a thriller book, she loves to spend time with her family at their community lake or enjoying a nice leisurely stroll around the neighbourhood with their three pups.
 Her daughter inspires her to be the best person she can be.
 She hopes to teach her the importance of giving back to the community and sharing one’s passions and skills with others.